naman14310/Interview_Prep/Coding Notes/Array/Subarray.md

 ### 5. Subarray Sums Divisible by K
 Given an array nums of integers, return the number of contiguous, non-empty subarrays that have a sum divisible by k.

 Hint: Insert remainder instead of csum into hashmap.
-Also handle negative numbers.
+Also handle negative remainders.

 ```cpp
 int subarraysDivByK(vector<int>& nums, int k) {